St. John’s Cruise Port Guide: What to See and Do Near the Harbour

 Nearby is Government House, the residence of the Lieutenant Governor.
 The grounds and gardens are typically open to walk.

-The Rooms: Best Single Stop for History + Views
+The Rooms: Best Single Stop for History and Views

 View from The Rooms

-If you only choose one indoor cultural stop, make it The Rooms.
+If you only choose one indoor attraction during your cruise stop, make it The Rooms.

-Located across the street from the Basilica, it combines:
+Located across from the Basilica, this modern cultural centre combines:

 • Provincial museum